Agency Safety and Health Representative 1

 |IMPORTANT: Unless waived, you must pay the non-refundable processing fee.
 For information on fee waivers, visit https://www.cs.ny.gov/examannouncements/types/oc/appinfo.cfm##Fee.
 It is important that you verify that you entered the correct examination number and title on your online or paper application prior to submitting.
 If you apply online, you should immediately review your email confirmation notice to verify that you applied for the correct examination.
 If you do not receive a confirmation number after submitting your online application, your application was NOT received by the Department of Civil Service.
 No late applications will be accepted after the filing deadline has passed.|

-Either 1. four years of experience in the field of occupational safety and health, industrial safety, industrial hygiene, construction safety, fire safety and prevention,* or building design relating to fire codes;
+Either 1. one year of experience in the field of occupational safety and health, industrial safety, industrial hygiene, fire safety and prevention,* construction safety, or building design relating to fire codes;

-*Experience limited to firefighting (paid or volunteer) is NOT qualifying.
+*Experience related to firefighting (paid and volunteer) is NOT qualifying.

 If you expect to meet the educational requirements by June 30, 2019, you can be admitted to the written test, but you cannot be considered for appointment until you submit proof of successful completion of the educational requirement to the Appointing Authority at the time of the employment interview.
 Failure to meet the educational requirements by June 30, 2019 may result in your removal from the eligible list.

-- Your degree or college credit must have been awarded by a college or university accredited by a regional, national, or specialized agency recognized as an accrediting agency by the U.S. Department of Education/U.S. Secretary of Education.
-If your degree or college credit was awarded by an educational institution outside the United States and its territories, you must provide independent verification of equivalency.
+- Your degree or high school diploma or equivalency diploma must have been awarded by a college, university, high school or educational institution accredited by a regional, national, or specialized agency recognized as an accrediting agency by the U.S. Department of Education/U.S. Secretary of Education.
+If your degree or high school diploma was awarded by an educational institution outside the United States and its territories, you must provide independent verification of equivalency.
 You can write to the Examination Information Desk of the NYS Department of Civil Service for a list of acceptable companies who provide this service.
 This information can also be found on the Internet at http://www.cs.ny.gov/jobseeker/degrees.cfm.
 You must pay the required evaluation fee.
 If you are applying on the Internet, you must mail the independent verification of equivalency to the New York State Department of Civil Service, Albany, New York 12239.
 Attention: S2LJT.

 - These positions involve extensive travel.
 At time of interview you may be required to have a valid license to operate a motor vehicle in New York State or otherwise demonstrate your ability to meet the transportation needs of the job.